-The floating Arctic spa will feature cold baths, different water activities, saunas, massage studio, shops and a restaurant.
-There will be six wooden cabins for guests so that after having a dip in the refreshing four degrees water, they can jump directly to the frozen or floating cabins.
-As of the cabins, they have big windows and a skylight to gaze Northern Lights from inside.
+The floating Arctic Bath Hotel will feature cold baths, various water activities, spa and sauna, massage studio, shops, and a restaurant.
+There will be wooden cabins on the land and also floating cabins on the river.
+All the cabins will feature big windows and skylights to gaze Northern Lights from the comfort of the room.

-UPDATE: Good news has just come in as you can now make pre-bookings for the Floating Arctic Hotel right away.
-Yes, the floating spa hotel has announced its plans to commence services in February 2020 and pre-booking up till February 2021.
+UPDATE: You can now make pre-bookings for the Floating Arctic Hotel.
+The floating spa hotel has announced its plans to commence services in February 2020 and pre-booking up till February 2021.

-The room starts from £815 and the hotel’s three-day itinerary plan at £2,595 per person offers a luxurious stay in a floating cabin, daily breakfast meal, a nightly five-course dinner, a guided Northern Lights hunt, and free spa access.
+The room starts at £815.
+The hotel’s three-day itinerary plan at £2,595 per person guarantees a luxury stay in a floating cabin, complimentary breakfast, a nightly five-course dinner, a guided Northern Lights hunt, and free spa access.